Karthik99999/pmd-gen/README.md

 ## PMD Gen

-This is a WIP website for password generation for Pokemon Mystery Dungeon games.
-Currently supports Rescue Team DX.
-Check the TODO list below to see what's planned (anything planned is not 100% guaranteed).
+This is a website for password generation for Pokemon Mystery Dungeon: Rescue Team DX.
 This is my first full project written in Go, so if you are a more seasoned Go dev and noticed some things I can improve, please don't hesitate to let me know!

 ## TODO
 #### General